thesecretmaster/smo-multiplayer-server-performance-testing/README.md

 To compile and run the code, use `python setup.py --queue <queue> --backend <backend>`.
 To see the list of backends and queues, run `python setup.py --help`.
 Try them out!

+To run the server, compile it and then run `./server`.
+To run a simulated client, run `./client`.
+You can run as many clients as you like, and they will all log their activity.